… we can help!!

 - Surgical Excision of the scars is an option for those scars that are not suitable for other treatments.
 The methods include simple excision, punch excision and punch grafting.
 They can be easily performed under local anaesthesia.
 However, be mindful that surgical excision will always leave a surgical scar, and so consideration needs to be given as to which of the two scars – the acne scar or the surgical scar – will be the least obvious.

 - Laser Skin Resurfacing is one of our most frequently-performed treatments for acne scarring.
 It delivers its best results with the shallow acne ‘pits’ and shallow ‘crater’ types of acne scars.
 It is not very effective for ‘valley’ shaped scars.
 Laser Skin Resurfacing is performed in our own Clinic’s Operating Theatre under Local Anaesthesia/Mild Sedation.
-However, whenever the Cheeks need to be included in the resurfacing, stronger pain relief is required and accordingly this is done under Local Anaesthesia plus Intravenous Sedation administered by our Specialist Anaesthetist.
+However, whenever the Cheeks need to be included in the resurfacing, stronger pain relief is required and accordingly this is done under Local Anaesthesia plus Conscious Sedation administered by our Specialist Anaesthetist.
 You can go home immediately afterwards but you must be escorted home if you have had sedation.
 Laser Skin Resurfacing requires 9 days’ downtime following which you will return to the Clinic to be checked and be prescribed a cream to settle the normal post-operative redness.

-- At the Sydney Cosmetic Clinic, we use the a computerised Fraxel Repair CO2 Laser for the treatment of acne scarring.
+- At Sydney Cosmetic & Plastic Surgery Clinic, we use the a computerised Fraxel Repair CO2 Laser for the treatment of acne scarring.
 Being a Fractional CO2 Laser, it removes only microscopic columns of skin leaving intact skin in between to aid in the healing process, shorten recovery time and reduce the chances of hypopigmentation (loss of skin colour).

 - Please note however, that the laser cannot remove scars that are deeper than the laser can reach.
 Realistically, therefore, you must not expect that every acne scar will disappear.
-Instead, you should only expect a reduction in the number and depth of the scars.
+Realistically, you should only expect a reduction in the number and depth of the scars.

 - PLEASE NOTE: Laser Skin Resurfacing is not suitable for those with olive, brown or Asian skin because of the risk of pigmentation complications.

 Types of acne scars & their treatments